 As a St. Edward’s graduate, what’s the top advice you have for Hilltoppers about managing their college financial aid?

-Meet and stay in touch with your Student Financial Services advisor every semester.
-My advisor, Annie Hinojosa, was my best resource for financial aid guidance — even in the year before I enrolled at St. Edward’s.
+Meet and stay in touch with your Financial Aid Counselor every semester.
+My counselor, Annie Hinojosa, was my best resource for financial aid guidance — even in the year before I enrolled at St. Edward’s.
 She answered all my questions about aid for college and helped me see funding possibilities I didn't know about.
 Her support and encouragement were very reassuring to me and my parents throughout my college years.